Blood filter shows promise for liver failure patients

 Summary

-This study tests whether a blood-filtering device called DPMAS can improve immune function in people with acute-on-chronic liver failure.
-The device removes toxins and inflammatory substances from the blood.
-Researchers will compare 40 intensive care patients who receive either standard care or standard care plus DPMAS, measuring immune markers and survival.
+This study tests whether a blood-filtering device called DPMAS can help people with acute-on-chronic liver failure, a life-threatening condition.
+The device removes toxins and inflammatory substances from the blood, which may improve immune function and survival.
+Forty intensive care patients will be randomly assigned to receive either standard care alone or standard care plus DPMAS.

 Disclaimer